DizzyHSlightlyVoided/UIconEdit/README.md

 NOTICE
 ------
-UIconEdit and UIconBuilder are currently **in development**.
+UIconEdit is currently **in development**.
 Parts of the API and functionality may be changed or removed without warning.